DouglasCMueller/liri-node-app/README.md

 node liri.js do-what-it-says
   LIRI use the commands listed in random.txt and then calls one of LIRI's functions.

-All user command lines are saved to the "userEnteredInfo.txt" file.
+All user command lines are saved to the "userEnteredInfor.txt" file.